johnjones4/feedpage/Readme.md

 ## Setup

-FeedPage may be run as a container with the following command:
+FeedPage may be run in a container with the following command:

 ```sh
 docker run \